Wrought Pipe Fitting dimensions are always in line with connecting pipe dimensions.

-Fittings are always connected with pipe hence, Chemical and Mechanical property of these materials to match with pipe material
+Fittings are always connected with pipe; hence, the Chemical and Mechanical properties of these materials match with pipe material.

-- Fittings are manufactured in different material grades to match pipe material such as carbon steel, alloy steel, stainless steel, and exotic material such as titanium, copper alloy, etc.
+- Fittings are manufactured in different grades to match pipe materials such as carbon steel, alloy steel, stainless steel, and exotic materials such as titanium, copper alloy, etc.

-- ASME B16.9 &16.28 provides a list of material used to manufactured wrought fittings
+- ASME B16.9 &16.28 provides a list of material used to manufacture wrought fittings

-- ASME B16.34 Provides a list of material used to manufactured forged fittings as per ASME B16.11
+- ASME B16.34 Provides a list of materials used to manufacture forged fittings as per ASME B16.11

 - ASME B16.9 is standard for – Factory-Made Wrought Buttwelding Fittings & ASME B16.28 is standard for – Butt-Welded Short Radius Elbows & Returns Bends

-- ASME B16.11 is standard for – Forged steel socket welding & threaded fittings which refer another ASME standard for material which is standard for ASME B16.34 Flanged, Threaded, And Welding End Valves
+- ASME B16.11 is standard for – Forged steel socket welding & threaded fittings, which refers to another ASME standard for material which is standard for ASME B16.34 Flanged, Threaded, And Welding End Valves

 - Commonly used material grades for wrought fittings are listed here